ryyppy/medium-expose-flow-types/README.md

 1 directory, 4 files
 ```

-Check out this `package.json` file to see the whole configuration.
+Check out `package.json` to see the whole configuration.
+I also committed the resulting `lib` directory in this repository for showcasing
+purposes.